 7 Love bears all things, believes all things, hopes all things, endures all things.

 8 Love never ends.
 As for prophecies, they will pass away; as for tongues, they will cease; as for knowledge, it will pass away.

 13 So now faith, hope, and love abide, these three; but the greatest of these is love.

 June and Alzheimer's

 June’s Alzheimer’s diagnosis came in January 1998.
-June had noted short term memory problems during 1997 and had asked her doctor of Geriatrics about them at her annual physical examination near that year end.
-As a frequent nursing home visitor, June knew at a very early date, the blackness and the depth of the distant approaching Alzheimer’s storm clouds.
-June displayed a concern for me.
+June knew at a very early date, the blackness and the depth of the distant approaching Alzheimer’s storm clouds.
+She displayed a concern for me.
 I remember well that Sunday (Ca. 1999) when she brought home the “Care Notes” pamphlet from our church - “Handling Grief as a Man.”
-June said nothing; just left it out for me to find and to read.
+She said nothing; just left it out for me to find and to read.
 I remember the time that she detected one of my episodes of emotional sadness as I watched her illness progress.
 She tried to console me by saying “Don’t worry, I will be alright Stan!”
 I am sure at the time, we both really knew otherwise.

-(Photo above is the old Norman church, (ca. 1100) "St. Mary the Virgin" at Upwaltham, England where historic old English writings were the inspiration for the above poem which is the subject for this page about June.)
+(Photo above is the old Norman church, (ca. 1100) "St. Mary the Virgin" at Upwaltham, England where old English writings were the inspiration for the above poem which is the subject for this page about June.)